Calling All Data Wizards and Marketing Heroes!

 Here is a quick look at the score of the final polls of the top five finishers, all taken between the 16th and 20th of October:

-While this lends credence to the assumption that pollsters observe each other's' work and "herd" towards the end of an election period, this is not the case.
-Each pollster has his or her own weighting formulae, which take into account turnout modelling, allocating undecided votes and estimating late shifts.
-While they are all different, these formulae have the effect of harmonizing towards Election Day, as voters become more sure of their intentions and late trends become clearer.
+While this lends credence to the assumption that pollsters observe each other's' work and "herd" toward the end of an election period, this is not the case.
+Each pollster has his or her own weighting formula, which take into account turnout modelling, allocating undecided votes and estimating late shifts.
+While they are all different, these formulas have the effect of harmonizing towards Election Day, as voters become more sure of their intentions and late trends become clearer.

 In Election 43, the online pollsters were the most accurate, but not by much.
 Random selection methods are also in the top five.
 It is obvious, however, that online, self-selection polling methodologies can no longer be dismissed out of hand.

-So, while the Liberals lost 20 seats and their majority, and the Conservatives lost their chance at forming government, and the NDP lost half their caucus, the Greens lost the battle of the millennium, and the PPC lost their leader, Canada's pollsters – the best of them at least – won the day with uncannily accurate prescience about the outcome of our quadrennial bun fight.
+So, while the Liberals lost 20 seats and their majority, the Conservatives lost their chance at forming a government, and the NDP lost half their caucus, the Greens lost the battle of the millennium, and the PPC lost their leader, Canada's pollsters—the best of them, at least—won the day with uncannily accurate prescience about the outcome of our quadrennial bun fight.

 Technology has changed the way research professionals are doing their work.